Skip to content

 In order for an activity to be classified as sustainable, it must make a significant contribution to one or more of the EU’s six established environmental objectives, do no significant harm to any of the other five environmental objectives, and comply with the minimum social safeguards.
 The EU taxonomy includes the following environmental objectives:

-Detailed information on the taxonomy is presented in the Sustainability Report as well as this Method report (pdf).
+Detailed information on the taxonomy is presented in the 2025 Sustainability Report.

 Examples of projects with taxonomy-eligible economic activities